-Orthopedics.
-According to multiple published Millennium Research Group reports, in 2013, approximately one million annual orthopedic surgical procedures on open (through the skin) bone fractures requiring bone grafts were performed worldwide, with over 335,000 procedures in the United States.
-It was also reported that approximately 1,550,000 thoracolumbar and cervical spine procedures take place globally, of which around 720,000 were conducted in the United States.
+BonyPid.
+In 2013, approximately one million annual orthopedic surgical procedures on open (through the skin) bone fractures requiring bone grafts were performed worldwide, with over 335,000 procedures in the United States.
+It has been reported that, depending on severity, up to 50% of these procedures result in bone infections.
 In addition, a significant proportion of medical implants (such as in joint reconstruction surgeries) develop infections that are impossible or difficult to eradicate because the bacteria live in biofilms where the penetration of antibiotic using systemic administration is poor and the sensitivity to antibiotics is low.
 In 2013, close to 3,300,000 of such joint reconstruction surgeries took place, of which approximately 1,000,000 were in the United States.
-Approximately 328,500 hip and knee replacement revision surgeries took place in 2013, of which a total of 136,200 occurred in the United States.
-These surgeries are recurring joint surgeries that usually result from joint replacement complications.
-Depending on venue, between 6-10% of such surgeries incur infection that may require the localized treatment that can be offered by BonyPid-1000.
+In the same year, there were over 1,100,000 spine surgeries worldwide, almost half of which required bone graft substitutes.
+In the United States, almost 480,000 such cases took place in 2013.
+Depending on venue, between 6 - 10% of such surgeries incur infection that may require the localized treatment that can be offered by BonyPid.

 A significant percentage of severe open bone fracture cases (up to 50% in the most severe cases) become infected requiring amputation of the limb despite the best available treatment and medications (both local and systemic).
 Similarly, approximately 6-12% of joint reconstruction surgeries may develop infections that can lead to the removal of implants and costly treatment of chronic, hard-to-treat infections.
-Two studies published in 2012 by the European Spine Journal show that between 2-10% of cervical spine procedures shall incur infection, despite systemic antibiotic administration.
-The prevention as well as the treatment of bacterial-related infections in open orthopedic fractures, spinal-surgeries, joint replacements and implants is primitive by modern medical standards.
+The prevention as well as the treatment of bacterial-related infections in open orthopedic fractures, spinal-surgeries and implants is primitive by modern medical standards.
 Limited penetration of drugs, including antibiotics, from the blood stream into bone tissue poses a formidable obstacle.
 Furthermore, often the lengthy healing process demands long systemic treatment of high drug doses, which significantly elevates side effects and potential toxicity risks.